HARIKESHBG-OFFICIAL/Tennis-match-prediction/README.md

 Dataset credit:https://www.kaggle.com/datasets/dissfya/atp-tennis-2000-2023daily-pull

-I have wanted to build a machine learning model which could predict matches for a game or sport like  chess,tennis and badminton etc.
+I have wanted to build a machine learning model which could predict matches for games and sports like  chess,tennis and badminton etc.
 My goal of this project is to build a tennis match predictor.

 I used pandas and scikit-learn to build a Random Forest model.